 Christmas concert in Basilica

-Concentrations in Choral Music, Composition, Organ
+Concentrations in Choral Music and Organ

-Prerequisites and Entrance Requirements
+Entrance Requirements

 Prior to submitting a formal application, persons interested in the Doctor of Musical Arts in Sacred Music degree must communicate with the director of the program.